Disraeli Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Disraeli

-Quick Plot Summary: Released in 1929, Disraeli is a Drama, History film directed by Alfred E. Green.
+Quick Plot Summary: Released in 1929, Disraeli is a Drama, History film directed by Alfred E. Green, written by Julien Josephson.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving George Arliss.
+It provides a scannable look at the movie's central conflict involving George Arliss as Benjamin Disraeli.

 Ending Explained: Disraeli